starcitizen-lug/knowledge-base/wiki/Alternative-Installations.md

 > The Star Citizen launcher does not support temp paths via xdg-portals.

 ### Lutris

-{: .warning }
-> If you have any issues, we strongly recommend following our [Quick Start Guide](/Quick-Start-Guide) instead.

 1. Set the default runner to GE-Proton in global preferences
 2. Install Star Citizen from [Lutris](https://lutris.net/games/star-citizen/)
 3. Run the RSI Launcher, log in, and click install to finish installing the game